Schnitker/LogManager/README.md

 LogManager
 ==========

 JDK LogManager implementations for Log4j and Log4j2.

-Alternative to SLF4JBridgeHandler.
+My favorite Framework Jersey (JAX-RS 2.0) uses JDK logging.
+Without configuration the logging output will be written to stderr.
+The give LogManager implementation allow you to redirect JDK logging to Log4j with performance costs (see SLF4JBridgeHandler).

 ### Usage